syncfusion-content/blazor-docs/blazor/common/data-binding/restful-service-binding.md

 ## Handling CRUD operations with our Syncfusion Blazor DataGrid component

-We can enable editing in the grid component using the [GridEditSettings](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component.
+You can enable editing in the Grid component using the [GridEditSettings](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component.
 Grid provides various modes of editing options such as [Inline/Normal](https://blazor.syncfusion.com/documentation/datagrid/editing/#normal), [Dialog](https://blazor.syncfusion.com/documentation/datagrid/editing/#dialog), and [Batch](https://blazor.syncfusion.com/documentation/datagrid/editing/#batch) editing.

 Here, we are using **Inline** edit mode and used Toolbar property to show toolbar items for editing.
 We have added the DataGrid Editing and Toolbar code with previous Grid model.